biocore/mmvec/README.md

 **Q**: Looks like there are two different commands, a standalone script and a qiime2 interface.
 Which one should I use?!?

 **A**:  It'll depend on how deep in the weeds you'll want to get.
-For most intents and purposes, the qiime2 interface will most practical analyses.
-There are 3 major reasons why the standalone scripts are more preferable to the qiime2 interface, namely
+For most intents and purposes, the qiime2 interface will more practical for most analyses.
+There are 4 major reasons why the standalone scripts are more preferable to the qiime2 interface, namely

 1. Customized acceleration : If you want to bring down your runtime from a few days to a few hours, you may need to compile Tensorflow to handle hardware specific instructions (i.e. GPUs / SIMD instructions).
 It probably is possible to enable GPU compatiability within a conda environment with some effort, but since conda packages binaries, SIMD instructions will not work out of the box.